June 7 is World Tourette Awareness Day. Here we discuss four little known facts about this condition.

 3. Does not affect intelligence

-While there is no difference in the intelligence of someone who has been diagnosed with Tourette Syndrome and anyone else, persons diagnosed with Tourette Syndrome may have special educational requirements.
+While there is no difference in the intelligence of someone who has been diagnosed with Tourette Syndrome and anyone else, persons diagnosed may have special educational requirements.
 The nature of Tourette’s symptoms can be disruptive to education, and parents should work with schools to develop individual educational plans for their child.

 4. Can be treated

 Often, people with Tourette Syndrome do not require treatment.
-More often, people with Tourette Syndrome must advocate for themselves to ensure that friends, classmates, and co-workers understand what Tourette Syndrome is and what it is not.
+More often, people with Tourette Syndrome must advocate for themselves to ensure that friends, classmates, and co-workers understand what it is and what it is not.
 Those with Tourette Syndrome must learn to proactively make use of their strengths in their daily lives.

 Written by Rebecca K. Blankenship, B.Sc.